 Recent achievements for the projects in the Greater Kruger area

-- Four people have been impacted by the Sasekile Garden in 2017 and an income of ZAR 3,519 has been generated.
+- Four people have been impacted by the Sasekile Garden in one year and an income of ZAR 3,519 has been generated.

 - Over the course of five months, 197 kg’s were harvested with which 1,066 full meals were made.